For priority consideration for Graduate Assistantships and/or Fellowships, two deadlines must be met:

 Jazz Studies (Composition) Creative/Scholarly Materials & Interview Information

+NOTE: The jazz composition faculty will review all Jazz Studies (composition) applications; applicants who meet prescreening requirements will be contacted by the faculty to schedule an interview.
 This personal interview with members of our composition faculty is required.
 Discussion topics may include your background as a composer and performer, your theory proficiency, and other relevant topics.

 Master of Music

-Option III - Jazz Studies
+Jazz Studies Specialization

 |Area||Course||Credit Hrs||Total Credits|